lp43/EasyJSB-for-cocos2dx/README.md

          $(call import-module,scripting/javascript/bindings)
        ```

-   * Copy AndroidJSBHelper.java to package com.easyjsb.classes
+   * Copy AndroidJSBHelper.java to package com.easyjsb.classes(you have to create it).

-   * Call objective-c method from javascript side
+   * Call java method from javascript side

        example:
        ```